mpfdavis/outputcache/README.md

 ### Silent failover

-If you are only seeing x-output-cache : 'ms' headers in the response, you might be throwing an error in your cache provider or a custom get/set method - usually due to serialization.
-If there is an error with the cache provider e.g. your Redis connection, Outputcache will not bubble the error to the client using next(err) in order to remain transparent and provide failover.
-This allows your original route to serve a 200 if Redis fails and silently log any cache errors by listening for the 'cacheProviderError' event ([see events](#events)).
+If there is an error with the cache provider e.g. your Redis connection or within your custom get/set, Outputcache will not bubble the error to the client using next(err) in order to remain transparent and provide failover.
+This allows your original route to serve a 200 if Redis fails and allows you to silently log any cache errors by listening for the 'cacheProviderError' event ([see events](#events)).

 ## API